tshort/julia/test/standalone-aot/README.md

 `jl_clear_standalone_aot_mode()` function to control this variable.
 Control of this mode should probably be done through codegen parameters.

+There's a garbage-collection bug lurking somewhere.
+For at least the `rand()` test, it crashes unless GC is disabled.

 ## Next steps

 - Don't export intrinsics as globals.